Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Pigeon's blood.
 The gemological term for deep red with a slight blue undertone.
 Typically Burmese.
 Luxury investment segment.

 The term "pigeon's blood" originates in the Mogok trade but has since been formalised by leading gemological laboratories, including the Gübelin Gem Lab and GRS (Gem Research Swisslab), as a specific quality designation.
 To qualify, a stone must reach a defined threshold of saturation, tone, and red fluorescence.
-It is not a marketing phrase: laboratories issue certificates explicitly stating "pigeon's blood" when the criteria are met.
+It is not a marketing phrase: laboratories issue certificates explicitly stating "pigeon's blood" when the criteria are met, which makes it a measurable standard.

 Vivid red.
 Saturated red without undertones.
 High premium category.